Skip to Content

 Instructions

-1. Line a large, rimmed baking sheet with parchment paper and spray the paper with nonstick cooking spray.
+1. Line a large rimmed baking sheet pan with parchment paper.
+Then spray the parchment paper with non-stick cooking spray.
+Set aside.

-5. Continue boiling and stirring the mixture until the candy thermometer reads 300°F (149°C)
+5. Once the temperature reaches 250°F add the peanuts and stir the mixture constantly until the candy thermometer temperature reaches 300°F (150°C).

 Notes